Duke University Hospital unionization drives: Unionization drive of 1974

 The drive to unionize the medical center relied heavily on developing initial strength and unity between members.
 One-on-one interactions ensured personalization in the process and created solidarity between the organizers and members of the drive.
-The primary factor that drew many individuals to the union was the fact that it represented the synthesis of inequalities in the workplace with those of race and class, as it was one of the few non-segregated unions in the area.
+The primary factor that drew many individuals to the union was that it represented the synthesis of inequalities in the workplace with those of race and class, as it was one of the few non-segregated unions in the area.
 To garner initial support, the drive relied on publicly showcasing the advantages of unionization through addressing the complaints of individuals, leaflet campaigns, publicizing grievances, rallies, and wearing buttons.
 The workers’ success depended mostly on their agreement on the methods of achieving that success, especially through personal contact and maintaining a tight-knit network.
 While these efforts effectively mobilized support, the union had no affiliation with any international organization.
 The lack of international support caused funding to be a constant issue, and required careful planning on the part of the union to make the most of their budget.

 Although the growing union provided a source of excitement and hope for many hospital workers, Duke Hospital did not respond favorably.
 By promoting an anti-union stance amongst supervisors and administrative personnel and creating leaflets depicting the evils of unionism, Duke made its views regarding the union clear.
 The hospital argued that a union vote proved harmful to the workers as it implied their "ingratitude" and "lack of faith."

 Duke did not intimidate the grassroots-level drive, however, as by June 1975, Local 77 generated a substantial number of show-of-interest cards and petitioned the National Labor Relations Board (NLRB) for a union election.
 Their petition listed approximately 1000 employees from disciplines across all service sectors in the hospital, from DTOs to EKG technicians, revealing the growing specialization within the medical field.
 By excluding office clerical workers, notably secretaries, the union-proposed bargaining unit included mostly black employees.
 Duke, acting consistently with their anti-union stance, wanted the NLRB to dismiss the petition on the grounds that it excluded a multitude of clerical and technical workers, suggesting that if any petition were to pass, it should include these employees in addition to those in the service sector.
 As those workers outside of the service sector were less concerned with unionization, the addition of clerical and technical staff to the bargaining unit would grant Duke more control over the unionization drive.